marcwrobel/parent/README.md

 mvn help:effective-pom
 ```

-Note that despite the code target (`this.java.version`) can be Java 8, you will have to
-use at least Java 11 to build it (because maven-git-code-format dropped Java 8 support
-since version 3.x).
-You must also declare a
+You must also declare a [`maven-versions-rules.xml`](/maven-versions-rules.xml) file at the root of
-[`maven-versions-rules.xml`](/maven-versions-rules.xml) file at the root of your project.
+your project.

 ## What's included?